 How to dress up your most casual style essences

-As my search progressed, I tempered my ambitions—because I realized it’s tough to find clothing that’s purely Natural and/or Gamine and that reads as highly formal.
+As my search progressed, I tempered my ambitions—because I realized it’s tough to find clothing that’s purely Natural and/or Gamine and that reads as extremely formal.

 I also maybe cheated by including Ingenue in this post as a “casual” essence.
 Calling Ingenue “casual” is debatable, because Ingenues have tons of options for dresses, skirts, and clothes that easily read as at least semiformal.